nordic-institute/X-Road/doc/kubernetes_security_guide.md

 ```

-For consuming the Secrets for environmental variables, modify the deployment pod definition in each container that needs to consume the secret.
-The key from the Secret becomes the environment variable name in the Pod:
+Then we can consume the Secrets as environment variables by modifying the deployment Pod manifest of each container that requires the secret as follows (the Secret key becomes the environment variable name in the Pod):
 ``` yaml
 [...]
 containers: